-Originally created by artists, Casa Adela is a tranquil Mexican countryside retreat that’s designed to be a multi-sensory feast: there are fragrant desert gardens, hot-stone massages, farm-fresh fare from the kitchen, Sierra Nevada sunsets and blissful silence… except for the gurgle of the courtyard fountain.
+Originally created by artists, Casa Adela is a tranquil Mexican countryside retreat, available for exclusive use only, that’s designed to be a multi-sensory feast: there are fragrant desert gardens, hot-stone massages, farm-fresh fare from the kitchen, Sierra Nevada sunsets and blissful silence… except for the gurgle of the courtyard fountain.
 You set the tempo here – you can ride horseback through the canyons, take to the skies in a hot air balloon or venture into buzzing San Miguel de Allende for cultural tours.
 But if you prefer a snail’s pace, you can inch from the hot-spring-fed pool to a yoga session and right to the rooftop for cocktail hour.

 Check-in is from 3pm and check-out is before 11am – both can be flexible, subject to availability.
 There’s also a shower for guests who need to wait a while.